-Last season, CofC captured its fourth consecutive Southern Conference Championship title en route to its fourth-straight NCAA Tournament berth with a 25-6 overall record.
+The 2012 edition of the Cougars women’s tennis team (25-6) captured a Southern Conference Championship title en route to its fourth-straight NCAA Tournament berth.
 It marked the most victories in a single season (25) in school history.
-The Cougars also achieved their first-ever undefeated home season (17-0) at the CofC Tennis Center at Patriots Point, were ranked a program-best No. 60 during the season in the ITA national rankings and finished a school-best No. 5 in the Carolina Region.
+The Cougars also achieved their first-ever undefeated home season (17-0) and were ranked a program-best No. 60 during the season in the ITA national rankings and finished a school-best No. 5 in the Carolina Region.

-In 2011, the Cougars returned to the NCAA Tournament winning the SoCon Tournament title and compiling a 21-8 overall record with their second-straight unbeaten 10-0 mark in league play.
+In 2011, the Cougars returned to the NCAA Tournament after winning the SoCon Tournament title and compiled a 21-8 overall record with their second-straight unbeaten 10-0 mark in league play.
 Anastopoulo was honored as SoCon Coach of the Year for the fourth time of his career.

-In 2010, the Cougars finished the season ranked No. 65 nationally in the final Campbell/ITA Team Rankings.
-They compiled a 20-10 overall record and 10-0 league mark.
+The Cougars finished the 2010 season ranked No. 65 nationally in the final Campbell/ITA Team Rankings after compiling a 20-10 overall record and 10-0 league mark.
 Individually, Holly Dowse and Emma Hayman became the first SoCon doubles team to receive an automatic bid to the NCAA Women's Tennis Doubles Championship in Athens, Ga.
 They were one of 16 automatic qualifiers in the 32-team draw.

-In 2008, the Cougars finished with a 23-4 overall record, 8-1 in the Southern Conference marking one of the most successful seasons in the program's history as an NCAA member.
+2008 represented another strong season for the Cougars, who finished with a 23-4 overall record, 8-1 in the Southern Conference.
+This marked one of the most successful seasons in the program's history as an NCAA member.

-In 2003, he directed the women's squad to the Southern Conference Tournament title and the Cougars' first automatic bid to the NCAA Division I Women's Tennis Championships.
-As a result, he was named the SoCon Coach of the Year in 2003.
+In 2003, Anastopoulo directed the women's squad to the Southern Conference Tournament title and the Cougars' first automatic bid to the NCAA Division I Women's Tennis Championships.
+As a result, he was named the SoCon Coach of the Year.

 In 2001, Anastopoulo was named Southern Conference Women's Tennis Coach of the Year after guiding the Cougars to the finals of the SoCon Tournament.
 He also led the team to the conference finals in 1999, 2002, 2003, 2004, 2010, 2011 and 2012.

-The Charleston native was a tennis standout at Middleton High School and The Citadel.
+Anastopoulo, a Charleston native, was a tennis standout at Middleton High School and The Citadel.
 He was a nine-time state champion at Middleton, and earned all-conference, all-state and All-American honors.